 The next decade may become known as a time of meta-theories.
 Embracing integral (meta) theories will support us as we learn to learn again.
 As educators and learning specialists, we must become adept at thinking both as specialists and as generalists.
-Any integral theory bridges societal systems and cultural attitudes.
-This dynamic of connecting process and paradigms rubs against our silo methods of doling out fragmented knowledge.
+Any integral theory that connects processes and paradigms rubs against our silo methods of doling out fragmented knowledge.

 We’ll discuss this notion of meta-context in turn below.

 One of the most powerful, potent, and predictive meta-theories is Integral Theory by Ken Wilber.
 Not the only meta-theory, Wilber’s Integral Theory has, over four decades, assembled a consortium of academics, intellectuals, activists, and community hubs.